cicirello/user-statistician/README.md

 ## Hacktoberfest Participants and Other Potential Contributors

 We are currently interested in increasing internationalization of this project.
-It currently supports generating the SVG in English, Italian, and German.
+It currently supports generating the SVG in [15 languages](#locale).
 There are open issues for a few other languages, which you can work on if you would like to translate the various labels.
 You may also work on translations to other languages not currently included among open issues.
 In such a case, please start by submitting an issue (similar to the existing ones) so that we are aware of interest in a particular language.